lucatume/wp-browser/docs/modules/WPBrowser.md

 <hr>

-<p>Checks that the current page is a <code>wp_die</code> generated one.
-The method will try to identify the page based on the default WordPress die page markup.</p>
+<p>Checks that the current page is one generated by the <code>wp_die</code> function.
+The method will try to identify the page based on the default WordPress die page HTML attributes.</p>
 <pre><code class="language-php">    $I-&gt;loginAs('user', 'password');
     $I-&gt;amOnAdminPage('/forbidden');
     $I-&gt;seeWpDiePage();</code></pre></ul>